 While the council took their time and contemplated the tempting offer, the neighbours started acting on their own.
 Monday 5th August 1805 in the evening they began to tear down the wall and carried tiles and wood home.
 On the following evening, Tuesday 6th August, the "work" continued.

 The picture to the left is by Constantin Guise.
 Guise lived 1811-1858, so he wasn't an eyewitness to the event.
-It seems as he has copied an old picture of the church, e.g. the one by Feyerabend (top, left), which in turn is probably a copy of a watercolor by Büchel.
+It seems as he has copied an old picture of the church, e.g. the one by Feyerabend (top, left), which in turn is probably a copy of a drawing by Büchel.

 Naturally this piracy and destruction of the city's historic painting and tourist attraction caused anger in the rest of the town.
 The council performed hearings, but almost all those who were interrogated told the same story: They had taken home almost nothing, and they had seen almost nobody.